 1. Select this setting from the settings menu

-2. wait 5-10 second for the connection to be reset and stabilized
+2. Wait at least 15 second for the connection to be reset and stabilized

 4. Observe the TANA L-1.
 The orange LED should be off.
 If the orange LED is blinking, then this means that there is packet loss, and that the wireless connection is not reliable enough to support the setting.